carlosamartins/Dockerfiles/spring-boot/README.md

 docker run -it --env-file path/config.properties docker-web.softplan.com.br/unj/app-name
 ```

-* The config.properties can be a file that contains the env vars below:
+* The config.properties can be a file that contains the env vars as below:

 ```
 TZ=America/Sao_Paulo